jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-removecollision-description"></a>

 ### ✏ Description:
-Remove Collision for selected unit(s).
+Remove collision for selected unit(s).
-> This command will have conflict with non collision unit, such as Medivh's Raven form, Please dont use this command for it
+>Note: This may conflict with non-collision units such as Medivh's Raven form.
+Avoid using this command on those units.

 <a name="cmd-removecollision-parameters"></a>